nathandarnell/SysAdmin-Google-Apps-Scripts/README.md

 ## Services
 These are the services used in the functions.
-Not all of them are fully fleshed out (Flowroute, FreePBX, Umbrella) but I have plans to add more.
+Not all of them are fully fleshed out (Flowroute, FreePBX, Umbrella at this time) but I have plans to add more.
 You don't need to use all of these since most of the functions only call one or two different services.
 I've tried to link to the API documentation for each when possible:
 * [SnipeIT](https://snipe-it.readme.io/reference/api-overview) - Asset management
 * Mosyle - Apple MDM (Their API documentation is available in the dashboard if you have the API turned on)
 * [Google](https://developers.google.com/admin-sdk/directory/reference/rest) - Chromebook management and user directory